 While Ainsley was in critical care, a Spinal Injuries Association (SIA) member visited and advised about taking legal action after his injury.
 With no experience of law, it was important to find someone who could clearly explain what he needed to know and how to proceed.

 Ainsley and his family researched their options and chose to contact Irwin Mitchell.
-Cathy Leech, a partner from our Manchester office, visited Ainsley in hospital to discuss his situation.
+We visited Ainsley in hospital to discuss his situation.

 Being able to understand the options for his future and what he needed to do next was a relief for Ainsley and his family and gave them direction.

-“If I needed to speak to somebody for mental health reasons, Cathy was always on hand.
+“If I needed to speak to somebody for mental health reasons, they were always on hand.
 Not just for me, but my family as well.
 All the way through the case, she explained step by step what was taking place in a way that I could understand,” says Ainsley.

 Settling The Case